 I like to keep one on my window sill just for this purpose.

 Not only does it have minimal ingredients, it takes no time at all to whip up a big batch.

-STEP ONE: In a small saucepan, combine mint, sugar, and water.
+FIRST: In a small saucepan, combine mint, sugar, and water.
 Heat the saucepan over medium heat until it comes to a boil.
 Stir continuously to allow the sugar to melt.

-STEP TWO: Simmer for a couple of minutes.
+SECOND: Simmer for a couple of minutes.
 Turn off the heat, and let the syrup steep for 30 minutes.
 Make sure it’s cooled completely.

-STEP THREE: Strain the mixture into a sterilized glass container.
+THIRD: Strain the mixture into a sterilized glass container.
 Keep in the refrigerator and use it in drinks, desserts and other dishes.
 It lasts for a month.

 You will know it’s done cooking when all the sugar crystals are dissolved and the syrup has a nice mint flavor.

 WHAT IS THE POINT OF SIMPLE SYRUP?